Monastery fasting Austria in the Pallottiner Schlössl in Salzburg

 Monastery fasting also means talking to the monks

-in his home country Franconia he is now only on vacation when he visits his sister.
-Before he ended his time as a teacher, he was in various Pallottine monasteries in German-speaking countries.
-He tells of his time in Aschaffenburg and of visits to Limburg an der Lahn.
+In his native Franconia he now only goes on vacation, for example when he visits his sister.
+Before he finished his time as a teacher, he was in various Pallottine monasteries in German-speaking countries.
+He talks about his time in Aschaffenburg and visits to Limburg an der Lahn.
 He has been at the Pallottiner Schlössl in Salzburg for a few years.
-“I want to stay here until I have to go to the old people's home.”
+“I want to stay here until I have to go to a retirement home.”
 The Pallottines run two of them in German-speaking countries.

-He participates in monastery fasting in Austria by being available for discussions.
-However, he is not bound by the strict fasting regulations of the fasting guests.
-Like us, he enjoys the grill plate with salads that is served on the palace terrace.
+He takes part in the monastery fasting in Austria by being available for discussions.
+However, he is not bound to the strict fasting regulations of the fasting guests.
+Like us, he enjoys the grilled plate with salads served on the castle terrace.

-Our stay at the Pallottiner Schlössl shows us a community of monks who are turned towards the world.
-This is about adapting to modern times.
+Our stay at the Pallottine Schlössl also shows us a group of monks who are facing the world.
+They are all about adapting to modern times.
 We experienced this impressively during our visit.

 Information about monastic fasting

 If you want to take part in Monastery Fasting Austria yourself, you can find dates online to fast in the monastery.
-Here are detailed information.
+Here are further information.

 You can find the Pallottiner Schlössl here: